radar/ryanbigg.com/_posts/2018-01-28-hiring-juniors-redux-2.md

 It's pretty strange that we, the people who get the computers to do the hard thinking, can't find time to mentor a junior.
 We're too busy shipping things.
-We'll hire a junior when we're not as busy.
+"We'll hire a junior when we're not as busy".
 Oh the lies we tell ourselves.

 Why are we too busy?
 What's the rush?
 If we don't deliver these five features and fix these three bugs by Friday, is our company going to go down in flames?